 Precious Metals

-Where to Move a 401(k) Before a Recession
+Where Can I Move a 401(k) Before the Possibility of a Recession?

 don't let your 401k disappear

-Trying to invest in assets that gain value during a recession can be difficult, but it’s not impossible.
-Still, for most investors they’re looking to minimize losses during a recession more than they’re looking to make gains.
+Trying to choose assets that gain value or minimize loss during a recession can be difficult, but it’s not impossible.

-When it comes to thinking about where to move a 401(k) before a recession, you also have to think about potential tax implications.
-Cashing out of a retirement account can bring with it potential tax liabilities or penalties, so that’s something that you’ll need to consider when making your decision.
+When it comes to thinking about where to possibly move a 401(k) before a recession, you also have to think about potential tax implications.
+Cashing out of a retirement account can bring with it potential tax liabilities or penalties that can hurt you financially, so that’s something that you’ll need to consult with your financial advisor about when making your decision.

-So what are your options for moving your 401(k) assets before a recession?
+So what are some possible options for diversifying your 401(k) or IRA assets before a possible recession?

 More Bonds